difference between vidhan sabha and vidhan parishad

 Vidhan Sabha also has the power to ask questions to the government and hold it accountable.
 Members can raise concerns on behalf of their constituencies, and if the majority agrees, they can initiate a debate on the issue.

-See also difference between cherry and grape tomatoes taste
+See also difference between gammon and ham

 Vidhan Parishad